-19.01 On cue from a Bands of America official, the Band enters the Field.
-A Band is allowed four (4) minutes to set-up and warm-up anywhere in the Performance Area.
-All performers, including any members or Field

-Pass holders used for on-field staging of equipment during the Performance, must enter as described above.
-Pre-event communications will include additional site-specific information regarding entrance areas and access.
+- 19.01 On cue from a Bands of America official, the Band may enter the Field.
+A Band is allowed four (4) minutes to set-up and/or warm-up anywhere in the Performance Area.
+All performers, including any/all Band members, staff or Field Pass holders used for the on-field staging of equipment, must enter as described above.
+The placement of any staging/props or equipment must take place during this time.

-- 19.02 Any/all sound and/or lighting checks on the field may begin as soon as the band's four-minute setup/warm-up time begins. - 19.03 Pre-recorded (or sequenced) and/or live music may be used for a "pre-show" within the 4-minute setup/warm-up time.
-Pre-recorded music must cease by the completion of the pre-show Announcement (20.03).

-Pre-recorded music may be used after the Performance during the allowed "two minutes to exit," but only after the Performance (live music) has ended.

-- 19.04 Conducting podiums may be placed anywhere within the Performance Area.
+Bands should not rely on any allowance of additional time, prior to the 4-minute set-up, for the movement or assembly of any staging/props.
+Directors are asked to plan accordingly.
+Pre-event communications will include additional site-specific information regarding entrance areas and access. - 19.02 Any/all sound and/or lighting checks on the field may begin as soon as the band's 4-minute set-up/warm-up time begins. - 19.03 Pre-recorded (or sequenced) and/or live music may be used for a "pre-show" within the 4-minute setup/warm-up time.
+Pre-recorded music must cease by the completion of the pre-show Announcement (20.03). - Pre-recorded music may be used after the Performance during the allowed "two minutes to exit," but only after the Performance (live music) has ended. - 19.04 Conducting podiums may be placed anywhere within the Performance Area.
 Be aware of recording microphones and traffic (cameras, judges, event personnel, etc.) during the Performance. - 19.05 Adults may enter the Performance Field before the Performance to set up equipment and after the Performance to remove equipment.
 During the Performance, adults, including those assisting in setting up props or equipment, must be clear of the Performance Field.
-Note: This includes end zone sidelines, backfield and the backfield seating areas.
+Note: This includes end zone sidelines, backfield, and the backfield seating areas.
 (See also 21.05) - 19.06 Where practicable, Bands of America will provide for director/staff: - Directors' Viewing Area: An area within the Spectator Area, for viewing/listening to the band's Performance. - Director Audio Control: An area for two (2) director/staff members, close to the same level and vantage point as the general effect adjudicators.
 (Provided at Super Regionals and Grand Nationals; allow extra time to access the area.)
 NOTE: This area is not authorized to be used to capture or record any audio or video of your performance.

 These area(s) may also be used by students or adults operating audio control devices.
 Use of either or both Bands of America-provided areas is restricted to the Performance of the Director/Staff/Student member's Band.
-The use and the performance of equipment in these areas is at the risk of the directors, staff and performers.
-Viewing and listening area information, related instructions and policies will be distributed at Band Check-In at each individual Championship.
+The use and the performance of equipment in these areas is at the risk of the directors, staff, and performers.
+Viewing and listening area information, related instructions, and policies will be distributed at Band Check-In at each individual Championship.
 Director/staff members will be required to have proper credentials.